willswire/trivy-plugin-zarf/README.md

 # Trivy Plugin Zarf

-A Trivy plugin for scanning container images in Zarf packages.
+A Trivy plugin for scanning container images in Zarf packages from local files or OCI registries.

 ## Overview

 This plugin allows you to scan all container images within a Zarf package for vulnerabilities using Trivy, without requiring any manual extraction or transformation steps.
 It automatically:

-1. Extracts the Zarf package
+1. Extracts the Zarf package (from local file or OCI registry)
 2. Parses the OCI image structure
 3. Scans each image in the package sequentially
 4. Reports vulnerabilities for each image

-The plugin handles both `application/vnd.oci.image.manifest.v1+json` and `application/vnd.docker.distribution.manifest.v2+json` format images.
+The plugin handles both `application/vnd.oci.image.manifest.v1+json` and `application/vnd.docker.distribution.manifest.v2+json` format images, and supports both local Zarf packages and OCI-stored packages via `oci://` references.

 ## Prerequisites